 2. How can I work well with my designer?

-3. Which rooms can the interior designer work with?
+3. Which rooms can and interior designer work with?

 Most interior designers are skilled when it comes to designing kitchens, office spaces, living rooms, closets, bathrooms along with other home spaces.
 Some specialize in designing for physically challenged individuals, children, and seniors, while others have their own niche.